|

 School Program Accreditation

-Before enrolling in any fashion design school, it is important to check the
+Before enrolling in any school, it is important to check the

 accreditation of the institution.
 Besides considering the accreditation of a